Monday, July 24, 2023

 O you who first, from such great darkness, could make such bright splendor emerge, enlightening us about the goods of life, to you I follow, o glory of the Greek people, and now place my feet on the signs left by you, not out of any desire to compete with you, but because out of love, I venture to imitate you.
 Indeed, how could the swallow contend with the swan, or what could the trembling-legged kids and the strong, vigorous horses do in the same race?
 You, o father, are the discoverer of truth; you offer me paternal lessons, and it is in your books that we, like bees gathering everything from flowering meadows, are likewise gathering the golden words, truly golden, the most worthy since time began.
 As soon as your doctrine, the work of a divine genius, begins to proclaim the nature of things, the terrors of the soul disperse, the walls of the world are removed, and I see how everything is done throughout the whole expanse.
 7

 It is evident: as much as the intellectual bond, philia strongly links disciples to the master—even those separated by time, like Diogenes of Enoanda and Lucretius—the affectionate, devoted, and grateful love.
 The master-disciple relationship appears in Epicureanism as a form of educational-eroticism that had already marked the same relationship between Pythagoreans and Socratics.
 Eros, the mediator, as shown in Plato’s Symposium, sponsors philosophical teaching, for truth is achieved through a double asceticism, theoretical and erotic.
-The master, therefore, is much more than a source of information and teachings: as one of the poles of the reversible binomial erasta/erômeno, he is the beloved example of a wise life to be followed and disseminated.
+The master, therefore, is much more than a source of information and teachings: as one of the poles of the reversible binomial erastes/eromenos, he is the beloved example of a wise life to be followed and disseminated.
 8 The disciple, even not intending to compete with him, does not give up imitating him.
 He wants to be what the swallow is to the swan, the kid to the horse, in the asymmetry that sustains the connection between copy and model.
 Furthermore, the philia that nourishes this relationship is based on love for truth and is the same that impels the transmission of doctrine since, if the dissemination of ideas is the propagation of liberating light, it also constitutes the expansion of a love plot that continues to grow throughout time, seeking to encompass men of all generations.

-The dual nature of the Epicurean proposal—to combine enlightening reason and love for humanity, clear understanding of natural phenomena and the pursuit of earthly happiness, science and ethics—partially justifies its appearance as a sect, the character of a brotherhood assumed by this philosophical current.
+The dual nature of the Epicurean proposal—to combine enlightening reason and love for humanity, clear understanding of natural phenomena and the pursuit of earthly happiness, science and ethics—partially justifies its appearance of being a cult, the character of a brotherhood assumed by this philosophical current.
 However, it is a secular brotherhood, centered on the valorization of the human, not on the transcendence of the divine; a brotherhood of friends of truth attained through the senses and reason; a brotherhood that seeks salvation, yes, but through knowledge, not belief, through philosophy as clear and provable comprehension, not adherence to mystery, to intellectual and empirically unfathomable aspects.
 Therefore, the precept “you must serve philosophy in order to achieve true freedom” 9 is one of its fundamental prescriptions.

 The radical humanism and the purpose of putting truth in the service of human happiness, the “enlightenment” nature that induces the combat of all forms of obscurantism and credulity, the salvationist project grounded in science, the defense of pleasure with a materialist basis make Epicureanism a model of thought capable of surviving and resurfacing, even partially, over the centuries.
 This vitality and these resurgences manifest themselves despite the fierce combat that, since Antiquity, they receive from adversaries — particularly Stoics and Christians.
 Indeed, Epicurean ideas reappear in Pierre Gassendi (1592-1655), a critic of Descartes and one of the founders of modern materialism.
 At the beginning of Modernity, the mechanistic materialism of Thomas Hobbes (1588-1679) also harks back to Epicurus.
 Later, Lenin allies himself with Epicureanism in his polemic with Hegel.
 However, it is above all Marx — the young Marx — who most deeply immerses himself in the philosophy of the Greek master, reinterpreting it in the thesis with which he intends to obtain a dozent position in Bonn: Differences between the philosophies of nature in Democritus and Epicurus.
 10